Equity

 Tech Question: How Does an MTSS Management Platform Differ from a Special Education/IEP Management Platform?

-An MTSS Management Platform and a Special Education Management System can co-exist within a district.
-Both of these tools can be utilized to support student needs.
-However, they are both distinct tools serving different needs.
+An MTSS Management Platform and a Special Education Management System serve different purposes and co-exist within a district.

-An MTSS Management Platform, such as Branching Minds, is utilized to help districts manage the complex processes and reporting requirements for all students.
+An MTSS Management Platform, such as Branching Minds, is utilized to help districts manage intervention planning, delivery, and reporting requirements for all students.
 For example, Branching Minds helps districts to:

-• Utilize assessment data to identify appropriate tier levels
+• Utilize screening and assessment data to identify student needs

 • Distill observations into individual student earning profiles, with strengths and challenges